 Preference: Preference will be given to events demonstrating a wideness of appeal; events directed primarily at UW students; organizations demonstrating a history of success in putting on well-attended events; organizations which have pursued other sources of funding; and to items in requests that are essential to the event’s success.

 The following selection of rules and regulations are set by the ASUW Bylaws (see Article V, Section 10-12 of the ASUW Bylaws, available at records.asuw.org, for full details as the following is only a selection).
 Failure to follow these rules and regulations may result in a suspension of funding.
 Please see your SAO Adviser if you have any questions or concerns.

 Eligibility: Only Registered Student Organizations (RSOs) are eligible for Special Appropriations funding.

 Student Involvement: Students must be involved in the earliest stages of planning.
 Events initiated/controlled by faculty, staff, or the general public will not be approved.
-Consult your SAO Adviser if you are concerned about the eligibility of your event.

 Outside Funding: Applicants must notify the Finance and Budget Committee of any and all sources of funding obtained or being sought in addition to Special Appropriations funds.

 Ticket Sales and Revenue: RSOs selling tickets for their event must utilize the HUB Ticket Crew.
 All admission devices (tickets, passes, etc.) must be drawn through the HUB Ticket Office.
 A portion of any profits from a ASUW-funded event shall be returned to the ASUW.